microsoft/sca-fuzzer/README.md

 # Getting Started

-Below are quick-and-dirty instructions on how to use SCA-Fuzzer.
+Below are quick-and-dirty instructions on how to use Revizor.
 More detailed instructions will be added some time later.

-**Warning**: SCA-Fuzzer executes randomly generated code in kernel space.
+**Warning**: Revizor executes randomly generated code in kernel space.
 As you can imagine, things can go wrong.
 Usually they don't, but sometimes they do.
 So, make sure you're not running these experiments on an important machine.